How to Use a Voltmeter: Training the Apprentice

 Basically, you test circuits by attaching the leads in parallel.
 Working from the earlier example of testing wall outlets, take your black (negative) test lead and insert it into the larger vertical slot of your outlet.
 Most black probes have a retaining bump built onto them so that you stick it in and let go.

 Next, you’ll touch the red lead to the positive hole.
 This will be the smaller vertical hole on a 120V 15A outlet.
 Check the reading on the meter.
 You should get a reading of 120V.
-However, if you get an overload reading (“OL” or “1”), you’ll need to raise the range on your multimeter before it gets damaged.
+However, if you get an overload reading (“OL” or “1”), you’ll need to raise the range on your multimeter.

 Still not getting a reading?
 Drop the voltage setting by one step until you do.